ABOUT THE ARTIST

 Alana Tashjian, born in Chicago, IL, graduated in 2011 from the Art Institute of Boston at Lesley University, with a major in Fine Arts and a minor in Art History.
 Her work has been shown in exhibitions across the U.S. including the House of Blues Boston and the Boston State Transportation Building, and is in collections in the Boston Public Library and the Museum of Fine Arts in Boston.

-Her path since then has brought her to many different corners of the world, seeking inspiration from many places, including living and working in India, Armenia, China, and Costa Rica.
-Alana is now presently wandering the Earth, learning & creating, and pursuing her dreams of opening a permaculture-based artist retreat center somewhere on our beautiful Earth.
+Her path since then has brought her to many different corners of the world, seeking inspiration from many places, including living and working in India, Armenia, China, Costa Rica, and now Brazil.
+Alana is now presently wandering the Earth, learning, teaching, & creating, and slowly pursuing her dreams of opening a permaculture-based artist retreat center somewhere on our beautiful Earth.